Instructions to Authors

 Submission of Manuscripts to The Korean Economic Review

 1. Manuscripts must be in English.

-2. Manuscripts should be submitted by e-mail to email@example.com.
+2. Manuscripts should be submitted to the EE-System.

 Submission should be accompanied by a fee of 100,000 won (200,000 won for non-members of the KEA).
 The submission fee is waived if you are affiliated with a foreign institute or organization.
 Once your submission is complete to the EE system, we will send you a bill that asks you to pay to our account at the KEB Hana Bank 119-890005-54904 (The Korean Economic Association) Submisson of a paper will be held to imply that it contains original unpublished work and is not being submitted for publication elsewhere.

 3. Manuscripts should be double spaced, and printed on one side of the paper only.
 All pages should be numbered consecutively.

 4. The first page of the manuscript should contain the following information : (i) the title; (ii) the name(s) and institutional affiliation(s) of the author(s); (iii) the running head with no more than 6 words to appear at the top of each odd-numbered page; (iv) an abstract of not more than 150 words; (v) at least one classification code according to the Classification System for Journal Articles as used by the Journal of Economic Literature; (vi) a footnote containing the ddress of correspondence, acknowledgements, etc. This footnote should not be numbered.

 5. Displayed formulae should be numbered consecutively throughout the manuscript as (1), (2), etc. against the right-hand margin of the page.
 In cases where the derivation of the formulae has been abbreviated, it is of great help to the referees if the full derivation can be presented on a separate sheet (not to be published).